 - Food Safety –While health codes vary depending on location, all codes require restaurants to safely handle, store, and prepare food.
 You will need to obtain a permit from your local environmental health department certifying that your restaurant has met county, state, and federal requirements.
 Plan ahead by submitting your application a month or so before opening.
 They will also require employees to maintain good hygiene.
 Restaurants are usually inspected once every two years after opening.
 Be sure to get a copy of your local health codes and refer to it frequently to ensure compliance.

 - Insurance– Restaurants are exposed on many fronts and can be vulnerable to injuries, medical expenses, and lawsuits.
 Insurance to consider includes property insurance, general liability insurance, and liquor liability insurance (without it you are responsible for any wrongdoing that results from alcohol consumption at your establishment, including drunk driving accidents).
 Most states require that any establishments holding a liquor license must carry liquor liability as part of their insurance.
 Many states also require you to carry workers compensation insurance.
-Read more about insurance options and what they cover in this article: Business Liability Insurance – Tips for Protecting Your Assets with the Right Coverage.

 Running and Managing Your New Restaurant

 Once your doors are open, you’ll find that the legal and regulatory requirements associated with running a restaurant are a big part of your day-to-day business operations.
 From labor laws that cover issues ranging as widely as tipping, overtime, food safety and hiring of minors, understanding and complying with legal and regulatory requirements can have a big effect on the success of a restaurant operation.